demisto/content/Packs/EDL/Integrations/EDL/README.md

 2. In the **Server Configuration** section, verify that the ***instance.execute.external*** key is set to *true*.
 If this key does not exist, click **+ Add Server Configuration** and add the *instance.execute.external* and set the value to *true*.
 See [this documentation](https://xsoar.pan.dev/docs/reference/articles/long-running-invoke) for further information.
 3. In a web browser, go to:
     `https://*<xsoar_address>*/instance/execute/*<instance_name>*`

-### Access EDLs on Cortex XSOAR 8 and Cortex XSIAM
+### Set up Authentication
 EDLs running on tenants in Cortex XSOAR 8 require basic authentication.
 EDLs running on engines do not require basic authentication, but it is recommended.
-For more information on using certificates for authentication with EDLs in Cortex XSOAR 8 On-prem, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).
+For Cortex 8 On-prem, you can set up authentication using custom certificates.
+For more information, see [HTTPS with a signed certificate](https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8.7/Cortex-XSOAR-On-prem-Documentation/HTTPS-with-a-signed-certificate).

+### Access EDLs on Cortex XSOAR 8 and Cortex XSIAM
 **Note:**
 For Cortex XSOAR 8 On-prem, you need to add the following DNS records:
 - ext-FQDN - The Cortex XSOAR DNS name mapped to the external IP address.
 For example, `ext-xsoar.mycompany.com`.
 - API-FQDN - The Cortex XSOAR DNS name mapped to the API IP address.
 For example, `api-xsoar.mycompany.com`.

-For Cortex XSOAR 8 Cloud and Cortex XSIAM, you can only access the Export Indicators Service using a third-party tool such as cURL.
+For Cortex XSOAR 8 and Cortex XSIAM, you can only access the Export Indicators Service using a third-party tool such as cURL.
 - On a tenant, use https://ext-<cortex-xsoar-address\>/xsoar/instance/execute/\<instance-name\>

   For example: curl -v -u user:pass https://ext-mytenant.paloaltonetworks.com/xsoar/instance/execute/edl_instance_01\?q\=type:ip